ilovejs/MicroProfile/README.md

  You are not required to complete all solutions, but be sure the first 2 (web API and Interface) and the last (Codebase/Versioning/Documentation) are working.
  Try to complete as much as possible, every solution counts.

-# release 1 for onley mvp
+# release 1 for mvp
 # release 2 for more functions

 # TODO:

-* hook up with react front end
 * test
 * fix problem if it is from nginx, docker compose